gerrick-mundt/C-Code-Projects/Supplemental-Projects/Array_String/README.md

 3. `stdin` → the input source, in this case the users keyboard

 ## strcspn
-`strcspn` - This function returns the number of characters from the start of a string until it encounters any character for the user defined "undesirable set" (called the reject set).
-This is useful for replacing unwanted characters (such as `\n`) that cause issues when working with strings in C.
+`strcspn` — This function, declared in the <string.h> library, returns the number of characters from the beginning of a string up to (but not including) the first occurrence of any character from a specified set of unwanted characters (the reject set).
+It’s commonly used to find and remove problematic characters like \n from strings in C.

 ### Explanation of use in code
 ```c